 Applicants accepted under Homelessness legislation will not be eligible for medical priority.
-If a homeless applicant's temporary accommodation is unsuitable on medical grounds the Council will first look to see if alternative temporary accommodation can be found.
+If a homeless applicant's temporary accommodation is unsuitable on medical grounds the Council will first look to see if alternative temporary accommodation can be found before medical assessment may be considered.
 Homeless households can be considered through a medical assessment if an extra room is required on medical grounds.